 IMPROVING THE TOTAL WORKER HEALTH OF HOME HEALTH WORKERS

-Community of Practice and Safety Support (COMPASS) is an evidence-based toolkit.
-The COMPASS toolkit utilizes a peer-led social support group designed to improve social well-being, reduce the risk of injuries, and promote health among home care workers.
+The COMPASS toolkit utilizes a peer-led social support group format designed to improve social well-being, reduce the risk of injuries, and promote health among home care workers.
 Home care workers learn together, set-goals, and get support for making changes to advance safety, health and well-being.

 Download the COMPASS one pager to share with your organization.

 Learn more on how your organization can participate in YourWorkpath Program to access the training program at no cost for up to 200 employees.

 *Our toolkits are continually going through improvements and changes to provide your organization with updated and relevant content.
 Our toolkits were last reviewed and updated on January, 2020.